 21 This metric is considered appropriate for this case study, and is used in line with the UK government-approved guidelines for recording biodiversity offsets.
 However, the suitability of offset metrics and the scope of their application should be assessed on a case by case basis.
+Outside the UK, an alternative biodiversity metric will need to be selected and used.

-Table 7.3: Biodiversity accounts, baseline (2016)
+Table 7.3: Biodiversity accounts, baseline (2016) 1